National Wildlife Refuge

 |13751 Upper Embankment Rd

 |Western grebes and American white pelican in smartweed at Lake Lowell.|

 Deer Flat National Wildlife Refuge

-Located southwest of Boise, Idaho, the refuge has two sectors, Lake Lowell and the Snake River Islands.
-The Lake Lowell sector encompasses 10,588 acres, including the almost 9,000-acre Lake Lowell and surrounding lands.
-The Snake River Islands sector contains about 800 acres on 101 islands.
+Located southwest of Boise, Idaho, the refuge has two units, Lake Lowell and the Snake River Islands.
+The Lake Lowell unit encompasses 10,588 acres, including the almost 9,000-acre Lake Lowell and surrounding lands.
+The Snake River Islands unit contains about 1200 acres on 104 islands.
 These islands are distributed along 113 river miles from the Canyon-Ada County Line in Idaho to Farewell Bend in Oregon.
 Several islands house heron rookeries and gull colonies, and provide feeding and resting spots for migratory birds.

 The refuge protects a wide range of wildlife habitats, from the open waters and wetland edges of Lake Lowell, to the sagebrush uplands around the lake, to the grasslands and riparian forests on the Snake River islands.
 Refuge staff use a variety of wildlife management techniques to create and maintain wildlife habitat.
 With assistance from local growers, the refuge also cooperatively farms 240 acres to provide food for wildlife.

 The variety of habitats makes the refuge an important breeding area for resident and migratory birds and other wildlife.
 The refuge is also a significant resting and wintering area for birds migrating along the Pacific Flyway, including spectacular concentrations of mallards and Canada geese.